Voting starts in March for the Drupal Association Board election.

 Frequently Asked Questions

 - How do I enable automated testing for my project?
-On your project, Edit->Issues->Enable automated testing checkbox. (docs page) (issue)
+Look for the 'Enable Automated Testing' checkbox on your project's 'Automated Testing' tab. (docs page) (issue)

 - Why is my patch marked "postponed"?
 Most of the time this is because the branch you're testing against hasn't passed tests.
 Follow the "branch" link on the qa.drupal.org page explaining that your patch is postponed and you'll see the status of branch testing.
 Usually some work is required on the branch (and tests won't succeed without new commits).

 - Why does my test fail on the testbot but works OK locally?
 There are probably three key differences between your local test environment and the testbot

 - The testbot is running PHP 5.4.39 (from dotdeb)

 - The testbot has clean URLs turned off by default (as does Drupal)

 - The testbot webroot is in a subdirectory (like http://drupaltestbot.osuosl.test/checkout/?q=admin)